ErikVini/specz_compilation/README.md

 java -jar stilts.jar tmatch1 matcher=sky+1d values='RA DEC z' params='2 0.002' action=keep1 in=InputTable.csv out=OutputTable.csv
 ```

+## Known issues

+Some redshifts are duplicated even after the previous duplicate removal procedure.
+This is more common for extended objects (such as big galaxies in nearby clusters).
+This happens because, although the measurements lie inside a 2 arcsecond radius, they differ by more than 0.002 in z, thus they are not detected as duplicated and are not removed.

 ## The final catalogue

 ![Distribution of objects in the sky.
 Image also available in "Images" folder.](Images/AllSky_Spec_Scatter.png?raw=true "Distribution of objects in the sky.")